MateuszKubuszok/CppJavaLikeEnum/README.md

 Short attempt to make a Java-style C++ enum (require C++11).

-This small project was made as an excercise and for fun.
+This small project was made as an exercise and for fun.
 Its practical usage is at least debatable.

 Simple enum definition
 ---------------